Masatoshi Nagatomi: Career

 Nagatomi was accepted as an undergraduate at Ryukoku University.
 He later transferred to Kyoto University where he received his B.A. in Indian Philosophy and Buddhism.

 After the war, he returned to the US and married Masumi Mary Kimura.

 Upon settling down in Cambridge, Massachusetts, he was accepted into Harvard University.
 In 1957, he received his Ph.D. under the supervision of Sanskrit scholar Daniel Ingalls.
 His dissertation was entitled "An English Translation and Annotation of the Pramânasiddhi Chapter of Dharmakîrti’s Pramânavârttika."

 In 1958, Masatoshi joined the faculty at Harvard as Instructor of Sanskrit.
 In 1969 he was appointed Harvard's first full-time Professor of Buddhist Studies.
 With a thirty-eight year tenure, he became affiliated with the Department of East Asian Languages and Civilizations, Harvard Divinity School, and the Center for the Study of World Religions.
 He was also an active member of the American Oriental Society, the American Academy of Religion, and the International Association of Shin Buddhist Studies.
 In 1986, Nagatomi founded the Harvard Buddhist Studies Forum.

 Although Nagatomi was not a prolific writer, he devoted a great deal of time mentoring a generation of prospective scholars of Indo-Tibetan Buddhism and Sino-Japanese Buddhism.
-He was instrumental in developing the field of Buddhist Studies, and several contemporary scholars studied under his guidance, such as Robert Thurman, Stanley Weinstein, Jeffrey Hopkins, Jan Nattier, Alfred Bloom, Joseph Roccasalvo, Peter N. Gregory, Andrew Olendzki, Duncan Ryūken Williams, and Glenn Wallis.
+He was instrumental in developing the field of Buddhist Studies, and several contemporary scholars studied under his guidance, such as Robert Thurman, Alexander Berzin, Stanley Weinstein, Jeffrey Hopkins, Jan Nattier, Alfred Bloom, Joseph Roccasalvo, Peter N. Gregory, Andrew Olendzki, Duncan Ryūken Williams, and Glenn Wallis.